 2. Go on a nature walk, paying attention to the wildlife you encounter.

 Be alert and draw the child’s attention to even the smallest of creatures.
 Follow an ant trail or stay still to look at a bird and its features.
 Your observation skills will be key!
 Ask questions and encourage children to ask their own questions.
-Download a list of open-ended questions for free to get you started.

 3. Plant a garden together.
 Investigate potential vegetables or plants you can grow in your garden.
 Encourage children to observe the plant growth and record the changes in a nature journal.